Skip to main content Skip to footer

 Eating a healthy diet is key to lowering the risk of type 2 diabetes.
 A good starting point is to follow The Eatwell Guide, which shows the types and proportions of foods to eat for a balanced, nutritious and sustainable diet.

-A diet high in fat and low in fibre have both been found to increase the risk of developing type 2 diabetes.
+Both high fat and low fibre diets have been found to increase the risk of developing type 2 diabetes.
 This means it’s important to make diet changes that reduce fat and increase fibre.

 Certain eating patterns such as the Mediterranean Diet and the DASH diet (Dietary Approaches to Stop Hypertension) have also been shown to lower the risk of type 2 diabetes by around a fifth.
 These diets promote vegetables, fruit, wholegrains, pulses, nuts and seeds.
 They include some low-fat dairy products and lean protein-rich foods such as fish, poultry and eggs, but limit red meat, butter, sugar, and processed foods.